TedHusted/awake/awake.md/awake.md

 “Of course.
 Pulse is fully committed to cooperating with all investigations.
 However, there are protocols in place for accessing sensitive data, especially when it involves our proprietary systems.”

-“Garage security footage isn’t proprietary,” Tate offers his open tablet,“and we have a warrant.“
+“Garage security footage isn’t proprietary,” Tate offers his tablet,“ and we have a warrant.“

 “Certainly.
 Please drop me a copy, and I’ll forward it to our legal department.”